JvanKatwijk/qt-dab/README.md

 What is new in Qt-DAB-7.3.0
 ======================================================================

+Qt-DAB-7.3.1 and 7.3.0 ony differ in  few errors being removed:
+ - the adalm pluto device now runs fine under Fedora;
+ - an uninitialized variable gave somtimes nasty results in the snr window.

+Furthermore, some code was cleaned up, and some color settings on the main window were changed.

  - Based on user's request in Qt-DAB-7.3.0 the main window is - within limits - resizable.